annefried/annefried.github.io/_posts/2023-11-30-thesis_extreme_classification.md

 Are you fascinated by the crossroads of machine learning and human culture?
 Work with us on a Bachelor/Master Thesis that delves into Extreme Classification—a nuanced approach to handling complex datasets in the realm of Digital Humanities.

-#
-Are you fascinated by the crossroads of machine learning and human culture?
-Work with us on a Bachelor/Master Thesis that delves into Extreme Classification—a nuanced approach to handling complex datasets in the realm of Digital Humanities.

 ## The Challenge
 You will develop a human-in-the-loop algorithm for sorting texts into a massive hierarchical categorization scheme of 1.3k labels.
 Tackle the challenge of assigning multiple labels to a single data point, mirroring the nuanced nature of humanities datasets.
 In addition, your solution should not only work well for the majority classes in the dataset, but target an improved performance for the long tail of minority classes.
 Show that your solution is also applicable to other extreme classification scenarios such as patent or news classification, or medical code identification.
 In the context of a Master thesis, we propose to also consider a good confidence score calibration to improve ranking of labels that are suggested to the human labeler.